priyaaank/osmosis/README.md

 #### LineNumberSelector

 This selects the content from the `fromLine`, including the content of `fromLine` till the content of `toLine`, including the content of `toLine`.
 If the start line is in negative somehow, the content from the first line is selected.
 Similarly, if the `toLine` is not in range, the content till last line is selected.

+There are few things that should be noted around LineNumberSelector

-It is important to note that LineNumberSelector, when nested, uses the line number for the content selected by previous selector and not original selector.
+* When nested, uses the line number for the content selected by previous selector and not original selector.
+* The line numbers should be integers in config.
+If they are not, currently program does not raise an error but processes them by substituting the line numbers to be 0.
+A fix will be made to address this issue soon.

 > Example : Sample content below